azalk/GoChest/README.md

 init_RChest()
 ```

 `init_RChest` is used to install PyChest onto your local Python environment, call it to update the PyChest version R uses.
-You should not need to do this everytime you use the R-package.
+You should not need to do this every time you use the R-package.

 ### How to use